kubesphere/website/content/en/docs/pluggable-components/network-policy.md

 {{< notice note >}}

 - Please make sure that the CNI network plugin used by the cluster supports Network Policies before you enable the feature.
-There are a number of CNI network plugins that support Network Policies, including Calico, Cilium, Kube-router, Romana and Weave Net.
+There are a number of CNI network plugins that support Network Policies, including Calico, Cilium, Kube-router, Romana, and Weave Net.
 - It is recommended that you use [Calico](https://www.projectcalico.org/) as the CNI plugin before you enable Network Policies.

 {{</ notice >}}

 For more information, see [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

-## Enable the Network Policy before Installation
+## Enable the Network Policy Before Installation

 ### Installing on Linux